 This game focuses on diplomatic problem solving and advancement, set in a medieval fantasy world.
 It is set for three scenes but there may be sequels.
 This is to focus on the initial game being completed without losing momentum, but with the option for enthusiasts to continue.It would suit people who enjoy writing about conflict resolution, diplomacy and (small p) politics.
 In other words, running a government and steering a people, alongside personal character development.

-Nor will it start until there is a core of players who are members with a track record or known to the narrator so we have the best chance of the game being seen through to the end.
+The game will not start until there is a core of players who have a track record or known to the narrator so we have the best chance of the game being seen through to the end.

 Your character is part of a diplomatic team with an unusual and engaging brief.

 Your home land (Vitriol) has signed a treaty with an overseas country (Laskia), making a port town and some surrounding land in that continent sovereign territory of Vitriol.
 This is to enable efficient trade between the two peoples.This brings a whole portfolio of opportunities and problems - not lease managing conflicting interests and possible resentment from locals.
 There is of course plenty of politics, as individuals and groups try to pursue their own interests.

 The game world is medieval / fantasy.
 Magic exists but is not over very significant importance.

 Political, diplomatic drama, with an expectation of plotting and advantage seeking.

 Expect a succession of challenges for your characters as various people or groups wish to protect their interests.
 Drama is likely to compound and build.

 The game is likely to be fairly fast paced with a lot to read - but less frequent posters will be made welcome.